hyperledger-labs/splice/docs/src/app_dev/building/model.rst

 * Validate that the information flows given by Daml’s privacy rules are sufficient for a UI to provide information to users and allow them to act while not disclosing too much information.
+* Contract payload size is linear in number of signatories
+* Contracts have <= 100 signatories
+* All fields of unbounded size (text, list, maps, …) are bounded via an ensure clause.
+Fields on choice arguments are bounded via asserts.

 Common patterns
 ---------------